Wind colors for sailors ... and for everyone.

 - Light winds are displayed by light colors while strong winds are shown by denser, darker colors for an intuitive approach.
 However beyond 64 kt i.e. 12 Bf or Hurricane force, rather than being darker, the colors become very bright « like LED lights ».

-- Each wind range is represented by a uniform color without shading or smoothing, with only a small mixing transition.
+- Each wind range is displayed by an uniform color without shading or smoothing, with only a small blend transition.

 - From 64 kt, colors are chosen according to degrees used by NHC (Cat.1, Cat.2...)